 Mostly I take photographs because they’re important for me.
 As a person music is one of the main activities that I like to spend my time on.
 If you ask me who I am music is not the full answer but it’s a good start.
 It’s a way of talking about what I’ve seen and what kind of thoughts and ideas are triggered when I’m watching it.
 You know, why did I take a photo of John Edwards smiling at Steve Noble?
 Because I thought that was an important photo.
 And it's similar with editing and choosing which ones to keep.
 Whats important for me is to present how it felt to be there as part of the audience at that gig, while at the same time only showing photos that are worth showing.
 They don't have to be technically perfect, but I try not to duplicate something that is already conveyed by another photo.
 I’m happy to publish a technically bad photo if it helps tell the story.

-View Fabio's favourites from his collection below, and his website here.
+You can Fabio's favourites from his collection above, and visit his website here.